SagaeHaruki/3D-GameScripts/README.md

 <h1>Current Changes: [January 14, 2024]</h1>

-> What's New?: "Will Continue to code on Monday (Jan.
-29)"
+> What's New?: "Added a new feature to the npc"
-- Will design a shop system then implement it
-- Re-Code will Start Soon, while doing so, i will re-create a new Repository for it
-- Add a new function to the inventory
+- You can add multiple dialogues to the npc
+-